herrera-ignacio/oopnotes/README.md

         * `done` flag indicating whether iteration is finished
     * An iterator object itself can also be made iterable

+ #### Use cases

+* Make it easy to navigate through a collection
+* Get the next object in the collection at any point
+* Stop when you are done traversing through the collection

 ---

  # Mediator